 Before we start listing the best serger machines currently on the market, we should first take a moment and talk about these useful sewing tools so that we can know what they’re capable of and what kind of functions do they possess.

 Sergers, or overlocking sewing machines are used for creating high quality seams and edges.
 They do that by first slicing off a tiny portion of fabric along the edge of the sheet you’re using and then stitching over that edge.
 If you see an edge which has no thread pieces protruding from it, not even a little, you’re probably looking at a job done with this type of machine.
 Most of them work with two needles and from two to five threads simultaneously, we’ll talk about the difference between the number of threads in a moment.
 If you’re thinking that some of the regular sewing machines also have the ability to work with two needles and are therefore the same as sergers, you’re mistaken.
+They are very different as you can see in our serger vs sewing machine comparison.
 While it’s true that some of them can sew with two needles, the seams they make are inferior to serger made ones.
 Sergers produce structurally strong and visually appealing edges that have the ability to stretch while normal sewing machines simply can’t do that.
 They may be capable of stitching pretty seams but as far as strength and stretch characteristics go, they aren’t even close to serger made ones.
 Also, these models are usually much faster than the plain home sewing machines which makes them a favorite among the professional sewists and fashion designers.
 They can create flatlock and overlock stitches in different variants as well as rolled hems and narrow hems, again in different variants depending on how many threads are used while stitching them.

 Number of threads

 So what are the differences between a two, three, four and five thread serger machine?
 Let’s take a look.